 Information Systems - Geographic Information Systems

-The Geographic Information Systems sequence of the M.S. in Information Systems is a cross-disciplinary degree sequence between the School of Information Technology and the Institute for Geospatial Analysis and Mapping located in the Department of Geography, Geology, and the Environment.
-The sequence is designed to provide students with both theoretical knowledge and practical experience in the area of Geographic Information Systems (GIS) and how these systems are used.
+Geographic Information Systems (GIS) is a master’s sequence in Information Systems.
+The degree is a cross-disciplinary sequence between the School of Information Technology and the Institute for Geospatial Analysis and Mapping, located in the Department of Geography, Geology, and the Environment.

 Point of Pride

 GEOMAP, our Institute for Geospatial Analysis and Mapping, plays a particularly important role in supporting this mission of student research.
 Student opportunities with GEOMAP have led to many prestigious internships and employment placements upon graduation, including with organizations such as Esri.